blopker/alic/README.md

 ## Usage

-Drag and drop images into the window, images will automatically start compressing.
+Drag and drop images (or folders) into the window, images will automatically start compressing.
 The compressed images will be saved in the same directory as the original images.

-**Careful**, compressing already compressed images times can result in a loss of quality.

 ## Privacy